Clinical-Genomics/cg_lims/README.md

 ## Insalling
 The procedure for installing is the same on both servers.

-clinical_EPPs is cloned into `/home/glsai/opt/` and installed by the glsai user under the conda environment epp_master.
+cg_lims is cloned into `/home/glsai/opt/` and installed by the glsai user under the conda environment epp_master.

 ```
 sudo -iu glsai
 source activate epp_master

-cd /home/glsai/opt/clinical_EPPs
+cd /home/glsai/opt/cg_lims
 git pull <branch name>
 python setup.py install